 Borrowing For Youth Teams (U12-U16) and U18

-The electronic match scorecard system will only allow you to select players whom you are eligible to borrow.
+The digital match scorecard system will only allow you to select players whom you are eligible to borrow.
 Nevertheless, is it useful to know the rules.

 Borrowing For Senior Players